Location

 The hospital facility demonstrates its public commitment to Mama Certified through the distribution of physical, digital and portable communication tools.

-Training & Staff Engagement i
+Training & Staff Engagement Why It Matters

 Training helps hospital staff recognize that biases exist and helps them take steps to reduce the impact of those biases on workplace interactions and decisions.